 2024 Microgrant Applications are now closed.
-Stay tuned for updates on the second round in 2025!
+Click here to stay tuned for updates on the second round in 2025 that will be focused on makers!

 Purpose: